There is a long-running tradition of using owls as a symbol of knowledge. This might be because their eyes resemble Nerd Glasses

 Generally speaking, in real life, owls aren't the smartest of birds (that goes to the corvids, such as crows and magpies

 ).
 Solo predators tend not to be the smartest creatures (although smarter than herbivores; it takes even fewer brains to sneak up on a leaf), as cunning is better than raw brainpower when it comes to getting hold of prey.
+Compounding the problem is that owls are notoriously difficult to train, which some people interpret with stupidity.
 However, Barn owls seem to be moderately intelligent and even emotional, as evidenced by owl trainer Gary Gero

 .
 See also Animal Stereotypes